-In chapter 9 of Matthew, He healed a paralyzed man and forgave His sin.
-And the multitudes saw it and marveled and glorified God who had given such authority unto man.
+In chapter 9 of Matthew, He healed a paralyzed man and forgave his sin.
+And the multitude saw it and marveled and glorified God, who had given such authority unto men.
 He had authority to say whatever He wanted to say and make it binding on men.
 He had authority to heal, authority over disease.
 He had authority to forgive sin.
 Remarkable.

 He had authority to teach whatever He wanted to teach and footnote no one.
 He had authority to heal the sick.
 He had authority to forgive sin.
 He had authority to cast out demons.
 Tremendous authority.

 In John chapter 1, we read of another dimension of His authority.
-It tells us in chapter 1 and verse 12, and a very familiar text, "But as many as received Him, to them gave He the authority to become the children of God, even to them that believe on His name."
+It tells us in chapter 1 and verse 12, in a very familiar text, “But as many as received Him, to them gave He the authority to become the children of God, even to them that believe on His name.”
 He had authority to make children of God.
 Tremendous authority.
-In John 5:27 it says that God had given Him authority to execute judgment...authority to execute judgment.

-Now He had so much authority that He was a problem to the Jewish system because, you see, they believed that they were the authorities.
-And they had a very highly developed and sophisticated system of authority and He absolutely ignored it.
-He never asked their permission for anything.
-He didn't ask them to approve His doctrine.
-He didn't ask them to approve His healings.
-He didn't ask them to approve His casting out of demons.
-He didn't ask them to approve His verdicts and His judgments.
-He didn't ask them to help Him decide who were the children of God.
-And He didn't ask for their advice on how to give eternal life.
+Now, He had so much authority that He was a problem to the Jewish system.
+Because, you see, they believed that they were the authorities.
+And they had a very highly-developed and sophisticated system of authority.
+And He absolutely ignored it.
+He never asked their information for anything.
+He didn’t ask them to approve His doctrine.
+He didn’t ask them to approve His healings.
+He didn’t ask them to approve His casting out of demons.
+He didn’t ask them to approve His verdicts and His judgments.
+He didn’t ask them to help Him decide who were the children of God, and He didn’t ask for their advice on how to give eternal life.
 He totally ignored them.

-On Monday, He rose in the morning, sent His disciples to find the colt, the foal of a donkey to bring to Him fulfilling the prophecy of Zechariah.
-He got on that colt and rode triumphantly into the city of Jerusalem while they threw palm branches and clothing in His path and hailed Him "Hosanna, blessed is the one who comes in the name of the Lord, the Son of David."
+On Monday, He rose in the morning, sent His disciples to find the colt, the foal of a donkey, to bring to Him, fulfilling the prophecy of Zechariah.
+He got on that colt and rode triumphantly into the city of Jerusalem while they threw palm branches and clothing in His path and hailed Him, “Hosanna, blessed is the one who comes in the name of the Lord, the son of David.”
 They hailed Him as Messiah.
 It was His triumphal entry.
-He came in on that Monday and that procession ultimately ended at the temple.
-And then He returned to Bethany on Monday night to spend the night again in the home of Mary, Martha and Lazarus.
+Hey came in on that Monday, and that procession ultimately ended at the temple.
+And then He returned to Bethany on Monday night to spend the night again in the home of Mary, Martha, and Lazarus.